Violence Restraining Order (VRO) Proceedings

 - The first involves a situation where the person protected by the VRO is in a family or domestic relationship with the person against whom the order is made.

 - The second involves a situation where the person protected is not in a family or domestic relationship with the opposing party, but where the court finds that there has been an act of abuse or personal violence committed against the person seeking to be protected and becomes satisfied that such an act of abuse or personal violence is likely to occur again in the future unless the person is restrained.

-The Court can order that a VRO be made final if a respondent does not object to the order being made.
-Usually the consent is made without any admission of the allegations made by the applicant.
-Alternatively, where the respondent objects to the order, evidence is then heard in court.
+The Court can order that a VRO is made final if a respondent does not object to the order being made.
+Usually, the consent is made without any admission of the allegations made by the applicant.
+Alternatively, where the respondent objects to the order, the evidence is then heard in court.
 If the applicant, in these circumstances, can prove that there are reasonable grounds for the application being made and that they are in need of protection from any acts of abuse, the court will order that the VRO be made final.

 There’s Been A VRO Application Made Against Me

 Our firm acts for both applicants and respondents in VRO and Misconduct Restraining Order matters.
 If an individual makes an application for a VRO against you, it is your right to object to the order being made final.
-In these circumstances the matter is adjourned to a trial date where both parties attend and give evidence.
+In these circumstances, the matter is adjourned to a trial date where both parties attend and give evidence.

 An interim VRO is generally put in place by the court in the period leading up to the final order trial date.
 A VRO is a civil matter and does not carry a criminal conviction.
-However breaching a VRO is a serious criminal offence and the legislation now provides for a mandatory term of imprisonment in specific instances.
+However, breaching a VRO is a serious criminal offence and the legislation now provides for a mandatory term of imprisonment in specific instances.